ballerina-attic/open-api-based-service/README.md

 ### Genarate the web service from the Swagger / OpenAPI definition

 Ballerina language is capable of understanding the Swagger / OpenAPI specifications.
-You can easily generate the web service just by typing the following command structure in the terminal.
+We can easily generate the web service just by typing the following command structure in the terminal.
 ```
 ballerina swagger mock <swaggerFile> [-o <output directory name>] [-p <package name>]
 ```

-For our pet store service you need to run the following command from the `/guide` in sample root directory(location where you have the petstore.json file) to generate the Ballerina service from the OpenAPI / Swagger definition
+For our pet store service we need to run the following command from the `/guide` in sample root directory(location where you have the petstore.json file) to generate the Ballerina service from the OpenAPI / Swagger definition

 ```bash
 $ ballerina swagger mock petstore.json -p petstore